dirkbo/cs_python/README.md

 ### TWILIO_SENDER_PHONE
 Optional, Passwords can't be sent by sms if not configured.

 Phone Number to send password sms from.
+Twilio trail accounts can only send SMS from and to verified numbers.

 # Examples